DeclanChidlow/vale.rocks/src/posts/i-got-a-flipper-zero.md

 The only issue with the build that I can point to is the pogo pins included for the iButton functionality.
 They're perhaps a bit fragile, which leads to worry whenever I find them catching on my pants when sliding it in and out of my pockets.

 As for the battery, I can only say good things.
-When Flipper claims it can last for ["up to one month"](https://docs.flipper.net/basics/power), they aren't kidding.
+When Flipper claims it can last for ['up to one month'](https://docs.flipper.net/basics/power), they aren't kidding.
 I was initially worried about battery life, so I turned off Bluetooth when not in use, but that wasn't really necessary.
 I can happily use the Flipper and place it in standby mode with Bluetooth on without concern that the battery will be dead the next time I go to use it.

 ## Ethics and Legality